Chiral algebras in Landau-Ginzburg models: Examples

 This flavor symmetry could be gauged, however, as we have noted before, this would make right-handed R-symmetry anomalous because of $\gamma_X + \gamma_Y\ne 0$.

 By considering a slightly different superpotential, namely:

-we get again a theory with a flavor symmetry, but the charges now can be chosen to be $\gamma_X=1$, $\gamma_Y=-1$, so that $\gamma_X + \gamma_Y=0$.
-Therefore, the bad central term does not appear in \eqref{JFope}, and the theory in the IR has a chance to be conformal, even though the superpotential has flat directions.
-Also, if we gauge this flavor symmetry, we still get a theory with the right-handed R-symmetry.
+we get again a theory with flavor symmetry, but the charges now can be chosen as $\gamma_X=1$, $\gamma_Y=-1$, so that $\gamma_X + \gamma_Y=0$.
+Therefore, the bad central term does not appear in \eqref{JFope}, and the theory should have a better IR limit, even though the superpotential still has flat directions.
+For example, if we gauge this flavor symmetry, the flat directions are removed and we still get a theory with the right-handed R-symmetry.
 We are not going to study this example any further.